 - Planning Your Food Forest Shrub Layer

 - May Your Sweetest Dreams Come to Fruition…

 Shrubs are multi-stemmed woody plants that usually grow under trees, in natural woodlands, and also in forest gardens.

-Whilst raspberries, currants, and blueberries should be familiar to most readers, there are some fascinating shrubs from other parts of the world that can all add a wealth of diversity to the forest garden.
+Raspberries, currants, and blueberries are probably familiar to most readers.
+However, there are some less-known, fascinating shrubs from other parts of the world.
+These shrubs can all add a wealth of diversity to the forest garden.